U.S. Geological Survey Data Series 259

 The archived trace data are in standard Society of Exploration Geophysicists (SEG) SEG-Y format (Barry and others, 1975) and may be downloaded and processed with commercial or public domain software such as Seismic UNIX (SU).
 Example SU processing scripts and USGS software for viewing the SEG-Y files (Zihlman, 1992) are also provided.

-All Chirp systems use a signal of continuously varying frequency; however, the Chirp system used during this survey produces a high resolution, shallow penetration (less then 50 ms) profile image beneath the seafloor.
+The Chirp system uses a signal of continuously varying frequency.
 The towfish is a sound source and receiver, which is typically towed 2-5 m above the seafloor.
 The acoustic energy is reflected at density boundaries (such as the seafloor or sediment layers beneath the seafloor), detected by a receiver, and recorded by a PC-based seismic acquisition system.
 This process is repeated at timed intervals (for example, 0.125 s) and recorded for specific intervals of time (for example, 50 ms).
 In this way, a two-dimensional vertical image of the shallow geologic structure beneath the ship track is produced.
-Figure 1 displays acquisition geometry.
-Refer to table 1 for a summary of acquisition parameters.
-See the digital FACS equipment log (12 KB) for details about the acquisition equipment used.
-Table 2 lists trackline statistics.
-Scanned images of the handwritten FACS logs and handwritten science logbook (4 MB) are also provided as PDF files.